shafriki/pratiksha-news-client-side/README.md

 8. **Real-time Notifications:** SweetAlert/Toast notifications for successful CRUD operations, authentication, and subscription activities.

 9. **Enhanced User Experience:** The homepage features custom modal prompts for subscriptions after a 10-second delay, and the user experience is enhanced with loader animations during API calls and smooth navigation transitions.
+9. **Responsive Design:**Try to Fully responsive for mobile, tablet, and desktop views, including the admin dashboard.